 I also have this little thing about gathering and reading the latest books on parenting, childhood, simplicity, ecology, modern life, etc. So, I’ll let you know which of these books I think are particularly helpful.
 And by helpful sometimes I mean that the author admitted that his or her parenting experience was as unpredictable and chaotic as mine and I fell in love with the book for this reason alone.

-Recently I’ve been thinking and reading about how to give our kids the ‘tools’ they’ll need to manage and maneuver in this crazy world they are growing up into.
-I’ll share with you what we’ve tried with our kids along these lines complete with successes, and perhaps more importantly failures.
+Recently I’ve been thinking and reading about how to give our kids the ‘tools’ they’ll need to manage and maneuver in this crazy world into which they are entering.
+I’ll share with you what we’ve tried with our kids along these lines complete with successes, and perhaps more importantly, failures.